davenkin/andy-springboot-sample/ADRs/003_use_ddd.md

 - Remember, the sole reason that your software exists is to solve a specific business problem.
 This business problem is the first letter `D` in `DDD`.
 - Make a clear separation between domain code and technical code, this is why we have the concept of `Domain Model`.
-- In domain model, the most important concept is **AggregateRoot**s.
+- In domain model, the most important concept is **Aggregate Root**s.
 You may roughly think of them as the major business entity classes in you code.
-Aggregate roots are the major places where your business logic happens.
+Aggregate Roots are the major places where your business logic happens.

 Example Aggregate Root [Equipment](../src/test/java/deviceet/sample/equipment/domain/Equipment.java):